-It seems like new diets are everywhere these days, and the ketogenic diet is hot right now — but how much do you really know about it?
-We’ve got the answers to all the health questions you didn’t even know that you had.
-For example…
+It seems like new diets are everywhere these days, with the ketogenic diet (or “keto diet” for short) being one of the most popular — but how much do you really know about it?
+We’ve got the answers to all the health questions you didn’t even know you had about the keto diet.

 What is the ketogenic diet plan?

-The keto diet plan is a low-carb, high-fat, limited protein meal plan.
+The keto diet plan is a low-carb, high-fat, and limited-protein meal plan.
 Cutting carbohydrates can reduce your appetite and help you lose weight, but when you drastically reduce your carb intake and limit your protein consumption, you need to eat more healthy fats to balance out your diet.

-“In a clinical setting, a strict ketogenic diet would involve ultra-low carb consumption, like 20 or 30 grams a day,” director of the Lifestyle Medicine Clinic at Duke University Dr. Eric Westman explained to Time.
-“You’d want healthy fats to account for about 80% of your calories, and protein around 20%.”
+“In a clinical setting, a strict ketogenic diet would involve ultra-low carb consumption, like 20 or 30 grams a day,” said Eric Westman, MD, director of the Lifestyle Medicine Clinic at Duke University, in an interview with Time.
+“You’d want healthy fats to account for about 80 percent of your calories, and protein around 20 percent.”

 How does a ketogenic diet work?

 Ketones are energy-carrying molecules in your body.
 When you eat carbs, your body uses the glucose in them to create energy.
 By following a ketogenic diet plan, you can put your body into a state of “ketosis,” which means that your body is using fat to create energy instead.

 Ketogenic diets were actually first introduced to help treat certain medical ailments like epilepsy and seizures.
 Kids, older adults, and individuals with health complications like obesity, type 2 diabetes, or fatty liver disease should be careful and work with their doctor if they’re interested in trying the keto diet.
 But Dr. Westman thinks that otherwise healthy adults should be fine.
 “If you’re a young and healthy adult, I have no safety concerns about removing carbs,” he told Time.
 “It’s really not a radical concept.”